Northern flying squirrel: Gliding

 Flying squirrels do not actually fly, they glide using a patagium created by a fold of skin.
 From atop trees, flying squirrels can initiate glides from a running start or from a stationary position by bringing their limbs under the body, retracting their heads, and then propelling themselves off the tree.
 It is believed that they use triangulation to estimate the distance of the landing as they often lean out and pivot from side to side before jumping.
 Once in the air, they form an "X" with their limbs, causing their membrane to stretch into a square-like shape and glide down at angles of 30 to 40 degrees.
 They maneuver with great efficiency in the air, making 90 degree turns around obstacles if needed.
 Just before reaching a tree, they raise their flattened tails, which abruptly changes their trajectory upwards, and point all of their limbs forward to create a parachute effect with the membrane to reduce the shock of landing.
 The limbs absorb the remainder of the impact, and the squirrels immediately run to the other side of the trunk or to the top of the tree to avoid any potential predators.
 Although graceful in flight, they are very clumsy walkers and if they happen to be on the ground in the presence of danger, they will prefer to hide rather than attempt to escape.

 Diet

-A major food source for the squirrels are fungi of various species, although they also eat lichens, mushrooms, all mast-crop nuts, tree sap, insects, carrion, bird eggs and nestlings, buds and flowers.
+A major food source for the squirrels are fungi of various species, although they also eat lichens, all mast-crop nuts, tree sap, insects, carrion, bird eggs and nestlings, buds and flowers.
 The squirrels are able to locate truffles by olfaction, though they also seem to use cues such as the presence of coarse woody debris, indicating a decaying log, and spatial memory of locations where truffles were found in the past.

 The northern flying squirrel is also known to cache food for when food supplies are lower.
 These caches can be in cavities in trees, as well as in the squirrels' nest.
 Lichens and seeds are commonly cached.

-Ecology

-The northern flying squirrel also disseminates spores of the fungi that they eat.